-For the "remodeling project" to be successful, we have to level-set with our organization that a shift is coming and that it begins with centering DEI as the main stage.
+In order for the "remodeling project" to be successful, we have to level-set with our organization that a shift is coming and that it begins with centering DEI as the main stage.

 This means we need to co-create a roadmap with DEI leaders, consultants, executives, etc., communicate that roadmap, and execute it.